pastoriomarco/manymove/manymove_planner/README.md

 - This package does **not** provide safety features.
 Always configure appropriate safety systems on your robot controller.
 - It is highly experimental; use with caution.
 - See the [manymove main README](../README.md) for disclaimers, licensing, and credits.

----

-## Contributing

-Contributions and issue reports are welcome.
-If you encounter bugs or have suggestions, please open an issue or pull request in the main **[manymove](https://github.com/pastoriomarco/manymove)** repository.